 Halo's continuity policy directly addresses this; new material automatically overrides old material in the event of a contradiction, while the games override the books, which in turn override promotional materials like the "Believe" ad campaign.
 Thus, the claims in the older books that Elites, Brutes, and Hunters were never encountered until the last year of the Human-Covenant war were overridden by newer material (and updated reprints of said older books) which had them fighting in the war from the very beginning.

 Myst is a little more complicated, as it involves multiple Literary Agent Hypothesis.
 The first two books (Atrus, Catherine) do not mention the D'ni society as having slaves, just a caste system.
 Book of D'ni makes it explicit that slavery is repugnant to D'ni society.
 Then Uru came out, with the storyline's finale in Myst V...
 Again, it seems the author of the books "based" his writings on Catherine's journals, which dismiss the clear slavery of the Bahro, for never entirely cleared reasons.
 As for Book of D'ni, well, people long gave up making sense of it.
 And then there's Pyst, which shows how the first game's locations have been overrun by commercialization (and subsequently abandoned), but that was an outright parody.

-Similar to the Zelda games released for CD-i, Hotel Mario is disregarded by fans, critics and Nintendo developers alike.
+Hotel Mario for the CD-i is disregarded by fans, critics and Nintendo developers alike.